Rush Limbaugh and the Excellence in Broadcasting Network on Friday, live from the Southern Command in sunny South Florida.

 What could possibly go wrong with this?

-Just the fact that getting representatives go in and try to tell the players what they need to do.
+Just the fact that getting representatives will go in and try to tell the players what they need to do.

 Hey, these guys don't want to lose money.

-They got they got a great contract.
+They got a great contract.

-The baseball players association got it packed, bro.
+The Baseball Players Association got it packed, bro.

-Well, what they're talking about here is an eight that that the I I'm told this is what Demora Smith is saying that the owners want an 18% pay cut.
+I'm told this is what DeMora Smith is saying, that the owners want an 18% pay cut.

-That bumped up the uh players' take the 60%, and it also allowed for an uncapped year in 2010 if there wasn't a renewal, and the owners think they got screwed in that deal, and they're just trying to reset it.
+And the owners think they got screwed in that deal, and they're just trying to reset it.

 They're trying to reset it.